2019-2020 Season Artists

 Ms. Reardon is the new Artistic Director of the Portland Chamber Music Festival in Maine, is also a founding member of the East Coast Chamber Orchestra (ECCO), and is a sought-after collaborative musician.
 She has appeared in numerous festivals across the United States, South America, Europe, Canada, India, and Korea, and has toured with Yo-Yo Ma’s Silk Road Ensemble and with Musicians from Marlboro.
 She holds degrees from the Curtis Institute of Music and the New England Conservatory, and her principal teachers include Kim Kashkashian, Michael Tree, Joseph dePasquale, Karen Tuttle, Samuel Rhodes, and Hsin-Yun Huang, in addition to early chamber music studies with Eugene Lehner.
 Melissa lives in New York City and is married to the cellist Raman Ramakrishnan.

 Ms. Reinhold's engagements have included solo appearances with conductors such as Zubin Mehta and André Kostelanetz, chamber music with Heifetz and Gregor Piatigorsky, and performances as soloist at the Chautauqua and Ives Festivals.
 She has also premiered solo and chamber works for both violin and viola, and been a regular participant in chamber music on both violin and viola in series such as the Mohawk Trails Concerts in Massachusetts.
 She plays music in other genres as well, working on major films and Broadway productions, and appearing with popular artists including Tony Bennett.
-Ms. Reinhold’s teaching positions have ranged from Resident Musician at Harvard University to chair of the string faculty at the Children’s Orchestra Society, and in the summer she is a member of the Chamber Music Conference and Composers' Forum of the East in Bennington, Vermont.
-She has recorded as a chamber musician on the Albany and North/South labels, and is featured on a recent recording of the music of Victoria Bond.
+She has recorded as a chamber musician on the Albany and North/South labels, and is featured on a recent recording of the music of Allen Shawn.

 Violist Carol Rodland enjoys a distinguished international career as a concert and recording artist and teacher.
 First prize winner of the Washington International Competition and the Artists International Auditions, she made her solo debut with the Philadelphia Orchestra as a teenager.
 Critics describe her playing as "larger than life, sweetly in tune, infinitely variegated", and "delicious" (Fanfare Magazine).
 Her recent chamber music collaborations have included appearances with the Boston Chamber Music Society, the Central Chamber Music Series, and the Henschel Quartett.
 Festival appearances have included the Musikfestpiele Saar, the Schwetzinger Festspiele, the Heifetz International Music Institute, the Killington Music Festival, the Chautauqua Music Festival, and the Green Mountain Chamber Music Festival.
 She is also a passionate advocate for contemporary music, and has commissioned, premiered, and recorded new works by Kenji Bunch, Dan Coleman, Adolphus Hailstork, David Liptak, Christopher Theofanidis, and Augusta Read Thomas.